aliyun/terraform-provider-alicloud/website/docs/r/kms_secret.html.markdown

 * `version_id` - (Required) The version number of the initial version.
 Version numbers are unique in each secret object.
 * `version_stages` - (Optional, List(string)) The stage labels that mark the new secret version.
 If you do not specify this parameter, Secrets Manager marks it with "ACSCurrent".
 * `tags` - (Optional) A mapping of tags to assign to the resource.
+* `enable_automatic_rotation` - (Optional, ForceNew, Available in 1.124.0+) Whether to enable automatic key rotation.
+* `rotation_interval` - (Optional, ForceNew, Available in 1.124.0+) The time period of automatic rotation.
+The format is integer[unit], where integer represents the length of time, and unit represents the unit of time.
+The legal unit units are: d (day), h (hour), m (minute), s (second).
+7d or 604800s both indicate a 7-day cycle.

 ## Attributes Reference